acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc1-electrical_panel_monitoring-small_data/README.md

 <img width="467" height="266" alt="NiFi-Loading" src="https://github.com/user-attachments/assets/973528b6-0a4d-4343-a37f-e62b5d724485" /><br>
 - upload file air5-eda-uc1-pipeline.json, the pipeline will be placed in the canvas:<br>
 <img width="346" height="162" alt="NiFi-UC1" src="https://github.com/user-attachments/assets/03aaa9e4-888a-45a2-93d9-91b28ec0c886" /><br>
-- double click on the Process Group, the overall detailed pipeline will be shown, ready to be activated:<br>
+- double click on the Process Group, the overall detailed pipeline will be shown, with the evidence of all the steps, ready to be activated:<br>
 <img width="1583" height="628" alt="NiFi-UC1-pipeline" src="https://github.com/user-attachments/assets/d15ca0de-8e4f-40b4-9ad2-25cf10c37846" /><br>
+Step/processor's configuration and properties are reachable right-clicking on the processor itself and selecting "Configure"

 ### Creating the MinIO bucket for data:
 In MinIO WebUI: